 Citi Simplicity is a good choice for people with excellent credit.
 The introductory 0% APR period with this card is 21 months, and there’s no annual fee or late payment fees.
 However, the card does have a 3% balance transfer fee.

 What you should know about dental credit cards

 Many physician’s offices and dental practices now have brochures on hand for a specialty medical credit card that you can use to pay for both necessary and elective procedures.
 The most common dental credit card is through Care Credit.

 The credit agreements promise consumers a low introductory annual percentage rate (APR) period if you pay off the card within, say 12 or 18 months.
 Unfortunately, what they don’t advertise is that if you don’t pay off the card within that time, they charge you double-digit back interest dating to the beginning of your credit agreement.

 Dental credit cards can be enticing for several reasons.
 They have a good sales pitch and are often “sponsored” by a trusted medical or dental provider.
 These cards also have a high approval rating, so even if you have poor credit, you will likely get approved.

 Investing in preventative care

-Even if you don’t need urgent dental work at the moment, one of the best ways to ensure that you won’t in the future is to invest in preventative care.
+Even if you don’t need urgent dental work at the moment, one of the best ways to ensure that you will not need to in the future is to invest in preventative care.
 Paying $100 for a filling today can help ensure that you won’t have to fork over thousands for a root canal and crown in a year or two.

-Not only should you take care of your teeth at home by brushing and using dental floss on a daily basis, but you should also make regular visits to the dentist.
+Not only should you take care of your teeth at home by brushing and using dental floss daily, but you should also make regular visits to the dentist.
 These annual and bi-annual check-ups aren’t expensive, and there are several ways to mitigate the costs.

 Health care spending accounts